-The Company took a number of measures to reduce its exposure to market risk arising from equities in 2021.
 The Company is indirectly exposed to equity and FX risk in unit-linked funds because the value of future fund-based fee income (management charges) is proportional to the value of the assets in the funds.
-ZLAP previously implemented a management charge derivative hedging programme in respect of US equity and FX exposure which continued into 2021.
-In 2021, the Company extended the existing derivative hedging program to cover a broader range of equity exposures.
-This derivative strategy mitigates the risk associated with falling equity values and as a result of this risk management initiative, the Company's risk capital in respect of equity risk has fallen over the year, as illustrated above.
+ZLAP previously implemented management charge derivative programmes in respect of US equity, European equity and \$/€ FX exposure which continued into 2022.
+In 2022 the decision was made to reduce the coverage level of the management charge derivative programmes.
+This has the impact of increasing the Company's risk capital with respect to market risk.